 According to the Oxford Dictionaries, a problem is something that needs to be addressed: “A matter or situation regarded as unwelcome or harmful and needing to be dealt with and overcome.”
-The problems listed below are those that we believe require some kind of solution.
-Their presence in American life threatens some aspect of our society and its inherent relationships.
-The longer they linger unaddressed, the more damaging and in some cases, costly, they are apt to be.
+The intelligence briefs listed below describe problems that affect the health and well-being of American society.

 Climate Change: Our best available science tells us with a very high degree of certainty that the Earth is warming due to man-made causes.
 With varying degrees of certainty ranging from low confidence to high, we understand that these changes will disrupt existing weather patterns, increase the force and frequency of storms, cause sea levels to rise, and increase the spread and virulence of infectious diseases.
 As vast regions of the planet are affected by climate change, the Department of Defense, industry leaders, and numerous city and county governments are among those who are preparing climate change action plans to ready themselves for the anticipated impacts.